bpjohannessen/MedicalSnippets/README.md

 # MedicalSnippets
-Snippets for Visual Studio Code
+Snippets for text editors, such as Visual Studio Code.